 The new artificial ECG generator from LETI simulates heart rhythm with increased accuracy

 St. Petersburg Electrotechnical University (LETI) has presented an improved artificial electrocardiogram (ECG) generator capable of simulating the natural variability of heart rhythm.
-The development is intended for accurate calibration of cardiographs, training of medical specialists, and training of artificial intelligence algorithms.
+The development is designed for accurate calibration of cardiographs, training of medical professionals, and training of artificial intelligence algorithms.

 LETI scientists modified the model by adding chaotic dynamics to it, which naturally changes the signal parameters, bringing it closer to real cardiograms.

 We have modernized the well-known ECG generation model by equipping it with chaotic dynamics, and then compared the resulting artificial ECGs with a real person's ECG.
-The results showed that with the new model, a more plausible distribution of intervals between individual heartbeats can be achieved, that is, the model is able to reproduce key features of a person's cardiogram data without using a random number generator.
+The results showed that with the help of the new model, it is possible to achieve a more plausible distribution of intervals between individual heartbeats, that is, the model is able to reproduce the key features of a person's cardiogram data without using a random number generator.

 Ekaterina Kopets, Senior Researcher at LETI